steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="How_do_I_add_videos_to_my_posts">How do I add videos to my posts?</span>

-To add a YouTube or Vimeo video to your blog post, simply paste the link to the video into the post.
+To add a DTube, YouTube, or Vimeo video to your blog post, simply paste the URL link to the video into the post.

-You can also read <a href="https://steemit.com/steemitguide/@algimantas/detailed-guide-how-to-add-videos-in-steemit">this guide</a> from @algimantas, which has more detailed instructions:

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="Is_there_a_way_I_can_make_my_images_smaller">Is there a way I can make my images smaller?</span>

-Yes, but the picture must be resized before it is uploaded into the Steemit.com editor.
+Yes, but the picture must be resized before it is uploaded into the steemit.com editor.
 This can be done in your favorite photo editing software, or online by uploading to a third-party website that features editing such as imgur.com.

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="What_are_tags">What are tags?</span>